-There are numbers of frameworks that are accessible in the current.
+There are numbers of frameworks accessible at present.
 But the count of reliable frameworks is limited.
 Obviously, every technology has its own strong points and drawbacks.
 Picking up the right one for exact areas of usage is completely based on the requirements of the particular project.
 Before selecting a framework you may have to explore some of its aspects.
-They include features that make it unique.
+These include features that make it unique.
 Its simplicity and ease of use, reliability, security standards, supporting community, popularity among developers, documentation features available, etc. For the success of any project, the developer should be ready to adapt to the changes.
 In addition, he must be robust in technology.
 In this article, we will compare various frameworks.
 We compare react native vs flutter vs ionic vs native script vs PWA.
 Certainly, this will help to understand the frameworks.

 - React native is a perfect choice to enhance the performances via native resources and components.

 - By associating with both the platforms, React native generates codes easily.